fluent/fluent-bit-docs/pipeline/inputs/kubernetes-events.md

 | tls.vhost           | Set optional TLS virtual host.                                                        |                                                      |

-- _* as of Fluent-Bit 3.1 this plugin uses a kubernetes watch stream instead of polling.
-The interval parameters in versions > 3.1 are used for reconnecting the kubernetes watch stream._
+- _* As of Fluent-Bit 3.1, this plugin uses a Kubernetes watch stream instead of polling.
+In versions before 3.1, the interval parameters are used for reconnecting the Kubernetes watch stream._

 ## Getting Started